 Born in Kumamoto, Japan to the parents who are both Suzuki Violin instructors, Ms. Inomoto started violin lessons at a very early age mainly under her mother.
 She started playing in Kumamoto Youth Orchestra at age 7, and completed a Masters of Art degree at Tokyo University of Foreign Studies (Department of Japanese, Faculty of Language).
 Her music diploma studies, on viola and violin, were completed with distinction at the Konservatorium der Stadt Wien (Conservatory of the City of Vienna).
 From 2000 - 2012, she played full time with the Malaysian Philharmonic Orchestra in the Viola Section.

 In her training she was invited in 1999 to join the National Youth Orchestra of Canada as one of 3 principal violists.
 She joined Asian Youth Orchestra (music director: Lord Yehudi Menuhin) twice as principal 2nd violinist (90, 92), 1st violin (91), and viola (93).
 In 2000, also, she was asked to join Asian Youth Orchestra as principal violist.
 Both of Toko’s parents were centrally involved in starting the Kumamoto Youth Orchestra, one of the oldest youth orchestras in Asia, and her late father, Inomoto Otoya, played a critical role in the successful launch of the Asian Youth Orchestra in Japan.
-This is Ms. Inomoto second summer with AYO as viola coach.
+This is Ms. Inomoto third summer with AYO as viola coach.

 Rhonda Rider, recently appointed Chair of Strings at The Boston Conservatory at Berklee, served as the cellist of the Naumburg Award winning Lydian Quartet and Triple Helix Piano Trio each for over twenty years.
 Ms. Rider has adjudicated and served on the panels of Concert Artists Guild, Fischoff and Stulberg Competitions, American String Teachers' Association and the National Endowment for the Arts.
 She has been a frequent guest and teacher at the Asian Youth Orchestra, Green Mountain Festival, ARIA, Music from Salem and Tanglewood.
 Ms. Rider is heard on over 30 recordings of chamber and solo music, including numerous works written for her.
 Ms. Rider has been a member of the AYO Faculty since 2002.
 She will be on sabbatical leave this summer.